 One door closes

-Once the dam built to store water for the Eastern Goldfields was completed, men moved on in search of work and the shopkeepers followed suit.
-But two settlements of engineers, greasers and stokers were established – one close to the weir to maintain No 1 Pumping Station, and another 2.5 km up the hill to operate the second of the eight pumping stations, built to deliver water uphill to the goldfields.
+Once the dam was completed, the men moved on in search of new job prospects, and the shopkeepers soon followed suit.
+Two new settlements of engineers, engine-drivers, greasers, and stokers were established: one close to the weir to maintain the No. 1 Pumping Station; and the other higher up and 2.5 km to the north-east to operate the second of the eight pumping stations built to deliver water uphill to the goldfields.

 Work in the forest

-One reason the site was selected for the goldfields water supply storage reservoir was its sparse permanent population.
+One reason this site was selected for the goldfields water supply storage reservoir was its sparse permanent population.
 Several old vineyard and orchard properties within the catchment area have been resumed over the years.
 Now, people come up to the much reduced settlement for a day trip.
-The tourist trade to the weir started almost as soon as the dam was completed with special Sunday excursion trains.
+The tourist trade to the weir began almost as soon as the dam was completed, with special Sunday excursion trains put on to bring visitors.
 Sundays are still the busiest days at the weir, only nowadays people drive up in their cars.

 State Registered Places, Mundaring Weir: